Have you been mulling over some tough decisions?

 Business owners and entrepreneurs are among the worst.
 You fear your business can’t function without you.
 Or you fear your employees will think you’re not leading by example with a constant passion and unrelenting work ethic.

-The reality is that you will function better as a company if you promote time off.
+The reality is you will function better as a company if you promote time off.
 Developing a culture that values vacation time for the wellness and productivity benefits it can bring may make your business stand out from the rest.

 We do need vacation.
 Studies show that a change of pace boosts our mental health and creativity.
 Vacation helps us to relax and de-stress, it boosts our overall health, and makes us more productive upon our return to work.